-Rarely, the infection occurs in the Middle East and Africa.
+Rarely, the infection occurs in the Middle East or Africa.

 Sometimes blastomycosis of the lungs causes no symptoms or causes symptoms that disappear quickly and are not recognized.

 Chest pain, difficulty breathing, and a hacking cough that may or may not bring up sputum may also develop.
 The lung infection usually progresses slowly, but people sometimes get better without treatment.

-When blastomycosis spreads, it can affect many areas of the body, but the most common sites are the following:
+When blastomycosis spreads from the lungs, it can affect many areas of the body, but the most common sites are the following:

 Skin infection begins as very small, raised bumps (papules), which may contain pus.
 Raised, warty patches then develop, surrounded by tiny, painless collections of pus (abscesses).

 Tissues over infected bones may become swollen, warm, and painful.

-In men, the coiled tube on top of testes (epididymis) may swell, causing pain, or infection of the prostate gland (prostatitis) may cause discomfort.
+In men, the coiled tube on top of a testis (epididymis) may swell, causing pain, or infection of the prostate gland (prostatitis) may cause discomfort.
 In women, genital problems are less common, but blastomycosis can cause an abscess (a pocket of pus) to form in the ovaries and fallopian tubes, an infection in the lining of the uterus, and an infection of the fallopian tubes.

 Fungi can spread to the tissues that cover the brain and spinal cord (meninges), causing fungal meningitis.
 Abscesses Abscess of the Brain A brain abscess is a pocket of pus in the brain.
 An abscess may form in the brain when bacteria from an infection elsewhere in the head or in the bloodstream or from a wound enter the brain... read more may develop in the brain.
 This infection can cause headache and confusion.

 A doctor diagnoses blastomycosis by sending a sample of sputum or infected tissue to a laboratory to be examined under a microscope and cultured.

 Blastomycosis, if severe, is treated with amphotericin B, given intravenously.
 If blastomycosis is mild to moderate, itraconazole is given by mouth.

-With treatment, people begin to feel better fairly quickly, but the drugs must be continued for 6 to 12 months.
-Without treatment, blastomycosis slowly worsens and, rarely, leads to death.
+With treatment, people begin to feel better fairly quickly, but the medications must be continued for 6 to 12 months or sometimes longer.
+Without treatment, blastomycosis slowly worsens and, rarely, is fatal.